 Adding a Twist: How Lopsided Disks Around Supermassive Black Holes Unify the Wild Variability of Active Galactic Nuclei

-Dr. Hongping Deng from the Shanghai Astronomical Observatory, Chinese Academy of Sciences, has now shown that if the accretion flow is allowed to be eccentric—forming elongated, elliptical orbits rather than perfect circles—the disparate pieces of the AGN puzzle snap together naturally.
+For decades, the standard AGN model has struggled to explain why these objects can change their appearance in just months or years.
+Now, Dr. Hongping Deng from the Shanghai Astronomical Observatory, Chinese Academy of Sciences, shows that if the accretion flow is allowed to be eccentric — forming elongated, elliptical orbits rather than perfect circles — the disparate pieces of the AGN puzzle snap together naturally.

 Fig1. (a) The standard AGN unification model. (b) The eccentric disk AGN model